jason-ash/jtash/src/posts/20220311-riddler-dice.md

 # Solution

-<strong>We will maximize our odds of winning by choosing the numbers 4, 6, 8, and 10.
+<strong>We can maximize our odds of winning by choosing the numbers 4, 6, 8, and 10.
 This strategy wins 97.53% of all games.</strong>

 We can prove this is the best strategy by running a brute force search against all sets of four numbers we could pick, evaluating their performance against all rolls we could see, and tallying the results.
 But before we get to that, let me take you down the winding path of wrong turns I took first.